plentymarkets/docs-raw/plentyInterface/Category.md

     <tbody><tr>
             <td><a target="_blank" href="http://php.net/int">int</a></td>
             <td>plentyId</td>
-            <td>The ID of the client (store) in which the category is visible.
+            <td>The unique plenty ID of the client (store) in which the category is visible.
 Several IDs can be separated by commas.
 If a subcategory is linked to a client, its parent categories will be linked to this client as well.</td>
         </tr></tbody>
 </table>